Waitomo Glow Worm Caves

 About the Waitomo Caves

 There are actually three caves in the Waitomo area – the Waitomo Glow Worm Caves, the Ruakuri Cave, and the Aranui Cave.
-You cannot just show up to the caves; rather, you must reserve ahead of time at the Waitomo website and book a time slot for your tour.
+You cannot just show up to the caves; rather, you must reserve ahead of time.

 After some research, we ended up booking a package that included both the Ruakuri Cave and the Waitomo Glow Worm Cave.